phredreeq/tcp-ip-traffic-analysis/README.md

 ---

-## 🧠 TCP/IP Background
+## TCP/IP Background

 ### What is TCP?
-TCP (Transmission Control Protocol) is a connection oriented protocol — it establishes a connection before sending any data and confirms delivery.
+TCP (Transmission Control Protocol) is a connection oriented protocol.
+It establishes a connection before sending any data and confirms delivery.

 ### The 3-Way Handshake